 Financial Projection: This section outlines the financial plan for your business within a specific period (usually 12 months).
 The financial projection should include realistic forecasts of expected revenue and expenses.
 The financial projection also needs to identify units of outputs (for example: the number of hours of service delivered) required to achieve the revenue target.
 It is best practice to break down financial forecasts and output targets on a month-by-month basis.

 Marketing Strategy: This section outlines your plan of action to promote and sell the services or products you offer.
-Your marketing strategy should incorporate the key benefits and features of your services or products, who your target customers are and how you are going to convey these benefits and features to your target customers.
+Your marketing strategy should incorporate the key benefits and features of your services or products, who your target customers are, and how you are going to convey these benefits and features to your target customers.
 The marketing strategy also needs to identify key marketing activities within the period of your business plan.

-Contingency Strategy: This section should include your options when things don’t happen as planned (for example: not meeting revenue targets).
+Contingency Strategy: This section should include your options when things don’t happen as planned (for example, not meeting revenue targets).
 Your contingency strategy should provide backup plans in “worst case scenarios”.
-Your contingency strategy should also identify minimum resources required to keep your business viable (for example: the minimum amount of cash you require in the business’ bank account).
+Your contingency strategy should also identify minimum resources required to keep your business viable (for example, the minimum amount of cash you require in the business’ bank account).

 A step-by-step guide to business planning